Three ways to safeguard against winter plumbing issues

 You can avoid frozen pipes by keeping them warm at all times.
 SSE advises that thermostats should be set at 12-15℃ when the property is unoccupied to prevent internal pipes from freezing.
-Smart heating controls like JG Aura can help homeowners to program and set thermostats remotely via an app.
+Smart heating controls like JG Underfloor Heating Controls can help homeowners to program and set thermostats remotely via an app.

 2. Add anti-freeze when installing underfloor heating during winter

-Another not-so-obvious area where water can freeze and cause pipework to split is underfloor heating (UFH).
+Another not-so-obvious area of winter plumbing issues where water can freeze and cause pipework to split is underfloor heating (UFH).
 In new builds or renovations, these projects can span over weeks and even months.
 It’s not uncommon that UFH pipework is installed and screed is laid months before the property is actually ready for use.